-According to art.
-7.1 of the Atomic Law Act the responsibility for compliance with nuclear safety and radiological protection requirements rests with the head of the organisational entity pursuing the activities involving exposure.
+According to art.7.1 of the Atomic Law Act the responsibility for compliance with nuclear safety and radiological protection requirements rests with the head of the organisational entity pursuing the activities involving exposure.
 These activities, as defined in the art.
-4.1 of the Act, include in particular the construction, commissioning, operation and decommissioning of storage facilities for spent nuclear fuel as well as the construction, operation and closure of radioactive waste and spent nuclear fuel repositories, and require license granted by the PAA President.
+4.1 of the Act, include in particular the construction, commissioning, operation and decommissioning of storage facilities for spent nuclear fuel as well as the construction, operation and closure of radioactive waste and spent nuclear fuel repositories, and require licence granted by PAA President.
 Also the import, export or transit of radioactive waste and spent nuclear fuel requires consent from this Body.

 According to art.
 48a of the Atomic Law Act the responsibility for ensuring the possibility of management of radioactive waste and spent nuclear fuel, including financing, rests with the organizational entity, which produced the radioactive waste or spent nuclear fuel.
-Head of the organizational entity conducting of activity consisting of radioactive waste or spent nuclear fuel management is responsible for the safety management of radioactive waste or spent nuclear fuel, in particular for ensuring radiation protection and, where applicable, security and safeguards.
+Head of the organizational entity conducting management of radioactive waste or spent nuclear fuel is responsible for the safety management of radioactive waste or spent nuclear fuel, in particular for ensuring radiation protection and, where applicable, security and safeguards.

-To ensure that each license holder meets its responsibility, the obligation of submitting of relevant quarterly reports is usually imposed on him by the license conditions and regulatory inspection are performed for verification.
-In 2012 came into force the Regulation by the Council of Ministers on periodic safety review (PSR) of nuclear facility which provide a detailed scope of PSR of nuclear facility and a scope of periodical assessment report.
-The Regulation by the Council of Ministers on PSR of radioactive waste disposal came into force in 2016.
+Therefore the legal provision exists that prime responsibility for the safety of spent fuel or radioactive waste management rests with the licence holder.
+To ensure that each such a licence holder meets its responsibility, the obligation of submitting of relevant quarterly reports is usually imposed on him by the license conditions and regulatory inspection are performed for verification.
+In 2012 came into force the Regulation by the Council of Ministers on periodic safety assessment (PSA) of nuclear facility which provide a detailed scope of PSA of nuclear facility and a scope of periodical assessment report.
+The Regulation on PSA of radioactive waste disposal is under preparation.
 The periodical safety assessment shall take place:

-- at time intervals stated in the license for the nuclear facility operation, but at least every 10 years; research reactor MARIA received the new license for the nuclear facility operation dated 31.03.2015; - at time intervals stated in the license for the radioactive waste repository, but at least every 15 years.
+- at time intervals stated in the licence for the nuclear facility operation, but at least every 10 years, - at time intervals stated in the licence for the radwaste repository, but at least every 15 years.